cristicmf/dao/docs/Tutorials.md

     function mint(address receiver, uint amount) returns (uint16 error) {
         if (msg.sender != _minter)
-            return ACCESS_DENIED;
+            error = ACCESS_DENIED;
+        else
-        return _cdb.add(receiver, amount);
+            error = _cdb.add(receiver, amount);
+        Mint(receiver, amount, error);
     }

     function send(address receiver, uint amount) returns (uint16 error) {
-        return _cdb.send(msg.sender, receiver, amount);
+        error = _cdb.send(msg.sender, receiver, amount);
+        Send(receiver, amount, error);
     }

     function minter() constant returns (address minter) {
         return _minter;
     }

-    function destroy(address fundReceiver) {}

 }
 ```

-We have now lifted the `minter` mechanics out of the database contract and put it in the actions contract instead.
-Minting is restricted to a single account for now, but if we wanted to add minting privileges to more then one account we can now do that by replacing the action contract; the coin balances of all users would still remain in the database, un-changed.
+We have now lifted the `minter` mechanics out of the database contract and put it in the actions contract.
+Minting is restricted to a single account for now.

-The database contract only has a simple mapping in it, but in a real system we would probably want a more advanced collection, so there would be a lot more code in there (or it would delegate some of that functionality to a library contract).
+The database contract has a simple mapping in it, but in a real system we would probably want a more advanced collection.
+It extends `DefaultDatabase`, which makes it `DougEnabled` and gives it the `_checkCaller`-function, which calls `Doug` to check if the calling contract is an actions-contract.

-Note that the actions contract takes the coin database contract address as a constructor argument.
-We will look at a number of different ways of doing this in another tutorial.

 ### Step 3

 We now have to deploy the system and test it.
-We will do that through the browser compiler, to make it as simple as possible.
+We will do that through the browser compiler.
 Note that the test contract is now the minter and the sender - not us.

 ```
 contract UserProxy {